deliveredtechnologies/rulebook/README.md

 ### 4.3.1 Ordering POJO Rules

-The ‘order’ property can optionally by used with the @Rule annoataion to specify the orner in which POJO Rules will execute as seen above.
+The ‘order’ property can \[optionally\] be used with the @Rule annoataion to specify the orner in which POJO Rules will execute [as seen above](#42-the-megabank-example-with-pojo-rules).
 If the order property is not specified, then Rules may execute in any order.
-Similarly, more than one Rule may have the same ‘order,’ which would mean that the Rules with a matching order can fire in any order - order would then denote a group of rules, where the execution of the group ordered among other rules, but the execution of the rules within that group doesn’t matter.
+Similarly, more than one Rule may have the same order, which would mean that the Rules with a matching order can fire in any order - order would then denote a group of rules, where the execution of the group is ordered among other rules, but the execution of the rules within that group doesn’t matter.

 ### 4.3.2 Injecting Collections into POJO Rules